How to submit

-We specialize in writing for children: picturebook texts of less than 1000 words; high-concept/character-led young series; middle grade novels; young-adult/crossover novels.
+We specialize in writing for children: picturebook texts of less than 1000 words; high-concept/character-led young series; middle grade novels; young-adult novels.
 Very occasionally, a non-fiction proposal will be considered.

 Please note: We are NOT looking for picture book texts (ie, by writers who aren’t also illustrators), short stories, educational or religious/inspirational work, poetry, pre-school/novelty material, screenplays or writing aimed at adults.

 Here is the procedure to follow if you want to submit your work to Greenhouse:

 1) Make sure your work is absolutely as good as you can make it.
 Revise, critique (repeat, repeat) before sending.
 Don’t waste your opportunity!

 2) Decide which agent is right for you - you can only submit to one.
 If you live in the US/Canada, please submit to Sarah.
 If you live in the UK/Commonwealth (or anywhere outside the US/ Canada), please query Polly.
 You can click on Sarah Davies or Polly Nolan to read about them and their interests.

 4) Prepare a query email WITH THE AGENT’S NAME IN THE SUBJECT LINE.
 The opening letter should be no longer than one page in length (if it were on paper) and should contain: word count of the manuscript; age group, brief synopsis of story (no more than 3 paragraphs); brief bio with details of any writing background you have.
 Please also tell us what country you live in.
 This is very helpful!

 5) If you’re writing a novel: Paste the first 5 pages of your story into the body of the email.
 If you’re writing a picturebook (no more than 1000 words): paste in the whole text.
 No illustrations are required at this stage, unless you are an author/illustrator.